haakon8855/autoEncoderImageGenerator/README.md

 ## Acknowledgments

-All code in `stacked_mnist.py` and `verification_net.py` were provided py course staff in IT3030 at NTNU.
+All code in `stacked_mnist.py` and `verification_net.py` were provided by course staff in IT3030 at NTNU.

 ## License